 Advanced user interface technology was once something that only seemed to happen in sci-fi movies.
-When we marvelled over the technologies we saw in The Matrix years ago, the concept of controlling and moving 3D objects on walls of glass seemed ridiculous and far-fetched.
+When we marvelled over the technologies we saw in The Matrix years ago, the concept of controlling and moving 3D objects on walls of glass seemed far-fetched.

 As the adoption and development of user interface technologies continues to develop at breakneck pace, we look back at the Hollywood movies that inspired us so much to create them...

 01. Minority Report

 This modern sci-fi classic involves Tom Cruise working in a futuristic police department where three psychics (or 'precogs') can foresee murders before they happen.
 Its most iconic scenes see Cruise shifting images and screens around an enormous glass wall display.
 This was very cool in 2002; it's now very much a reality, with multi-touch interfaces appearing in mainstream products such as Microsoft's Surface and the Xbox Kinect.

 02. Iron Man

 Robert Downey Jr as Iron Man does much of his interfacing via a hologrammatic display inside his helmet – even when he's flying.
 No one can deny this is very cool, and when something is cool in imaginary sci-fi, it's a good sign we'll eventually see in reality.
 You can find out more about the incredible FX work Perception NYC did on Iron Man 2, including its interfaces, in this article.

 03. Total Recall (2012)